bamford/lvm-rsync-backup/README.md

 Bash scripts for efficiently and (relatively) safely backing up a linux system using LVM snapshots and rsync.

+See the no-lvm branch for a simpler version which does without LVM.

 This produces a set of folders, each of which (apparently) contain a full copy of the backed-up filesystem at particualar times in the past.
 In reality, the files are hardlinked, so they only take up the